Space invaders repair

 More work on it is needed, as sound isn't completely working

 Sound levels are very low, and some sounds (explosions for example) seem to be absent, also the "thumping" sound that is so typical is absent.
-This means I have to take it out, and on the bench once more, after first trying the test ROM inside the cabinet, as on the bench the test ROM didn't seem to produce any sounds, and it even didn't seem to enable the output ports.
+This means I have to take it out, and on the bench once more, after first trying the test ROM inside the cabinet, as on the bench the test ROM didn't seem to produce any sounds, and it even didn't seem to enable the output ports to enable any of the sound generating circuits.